Bombenchris/Followers-of-social-media-influencer/README.md

 # Followers-of-social-media-influencer
-Software Framework for Paper "Emergence of scaling on the followers of social media influencer"
+Crawling data, project "Emergence of scaling on the followers of social media influencer"